uiewop/TRLweb/src/content/posts/2020-05-13-typography.md

 [JOIN IT](https://www.joinit.org/) is our membership management software.
 We also publish our membership options, member-only posts and events in our [Profile info page](https://www.joinit.org/o/translearn), powered by JOIN IT.

 Thanks all for making the launch of our education support service so timely.

+# Image copyright

+All the images used at https://translearn.ac.nz are created by Translearn from scratch.
+Translearn owns the full copyright.
+Please do not reuse them in other places in any format.